 Columbia Core Curriculum

 In my current Lecturer position at Columbia, I teach Contemporary Civilization, the year-long sophomore survey of social, political, and philosophical thought, which runs from antiquity to the twentieth century.
 To supplement the course’s required texts, I have experimented a bit by adding late works like Elizabeth Anscombe’s “Modern Moral Philosophy” and Thomas Kuhn’s The Structure of Scientific Revolutions, both of which are effective as retrospective considerations of the two-semester arc.
-I’ve posted a PDF of my CC syllabus for those who are considering drafting similar courses for other institutions.
+I’ve posted PDFs of my CC syllabus (fall, spring) for those who are considering drafting similar courses at other institutions.